7mind/blog/lightweight-reflection.md

 ### Runtime: subtype checks

-Identity check is trivial.
+Identity check is trivial --- we just need to use `equals` on our model instances.
 Subtype check is very complicated.
+I wouldn't discuss it here, you may refer to my [actual implementation](https://github.com/7mind/izumi/blob/develop/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection/macrortti/LightTypeTagInheritance.scala).

  It's hard to understand what we even need to perform the check.

-Right now I'm storing a the following data:
+Right now I'm storing the following data:

 ```scala
 val baseTypes: Map[AbstractReference, Set[AbstractReference]]
 val baseNames: Map[NameReference, Set[NameReference]]
 ```

 I use `baseNames` to compare `NameReference`s and `baseTypes` for all other things.
-You may find the full algorithm [here](https://github.com/7mind/izumi/blob/feature/light-type-tags-wip/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection/macrortti/LightTypeTagInheritance.scala).

 There is one caveat: `scalac` does not provide consistent representation for base types of unapplied types.
 So it's not so easy to figure out that `Seq[?]` is a base type for `List[?]`.